glencbz/Digital-World-Learning/readme.md

   print ele
 ```

-If what you want to do is to iterate over two lists simultaneously though (say, to calculate the pairwise sum), you can't do that using just values because you need 1 index to refer to two lists at the same time
+If what you want to do is to iterate over two lists simultaneously though (say, to calculate the pairwise sum), you can't do that using just values because you need an index to refer to two lists at the same time

 ```
 for i in range(len(my_list)):